 Get a full night sleep the night before your appointment and drink a lot of water.
 Rest and hydration will help your body to prepare for getting a tattoo.
 Do not consume alcohol the day before or day of your appointment.
 Eating a larger meal an hour or two before your appointment will help prevent any dizziness, lightheaded feelings, or passing out.
 STAY HYDRATED.

 Bring snacks, juice or candy in case you start to feel dizzy or light headed when getting tattooed.
 This happens when you experience a decrease in blood sugar levels during the tattoo process.

-Can I take a pain pill or consume alcohol before getting tattooed to relax?
+Can I take a pain pill, consume alcohol or partake in cannabis before getting tattooed to relax?